 - Details of a pupil's condition

 - Special requirements and precautions

 - Medication and any side effects

 - What to do, and who to contact in an emergency

-- The role the school can play
+- The provision which school can provide.

 Teaching About Mental Health and Wellbeing

 The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSHE/RHE curriculum.